 Percé village has attracted artists since the 1930s.
 Enjoy some free time during which you may walk along the cliffs to admire the views, meet with local artists and artists in the boutiques which are certain to inspire a multitude of gifts ideas.

-After your self-exploration, board your school bus for the return transfer back to Gaspé.
+After your self-exploration, board your bus for the return transfer back to Gaspé.

-Discover the natural splendour of Forillon National Park during this panoramic nature trek.
+Discover the natural splendour of Forillon National Park during this panoramic half-day nature trek.